Livestream

 Input Video File:

 The first step in every converting or compression process is to upload the raw video file.
-For transcoding a video, it needs to upload on a video transcoding software that will process your content.
+For transcoding a video, it needs to be uploaded on a video transcoding software that will process your content.
 Later, you can choose the output options according to your requirements.

 Encoding: